AdamMc331/AndroidStudyGuide/README.md

 If you are confused at any time about this project, create an [issue](https://github.com/AdamMc331/AndroidStudyGuide/issues), ask a question on stream, or even submit one anonymously on Sli.do (will update link) and I will try to answer it during the next broadcast.

+You can find all of the recordings in [this YouTube playlist](https://www.youtube.com/playlist?list=PLeJI6UYqZX0IppqVFXBleKoRgLExOC19T)!

 ## Stream One - July 8, 2020

 Slido Link: https://app.sli.do/event/aiadmt3q/live/questions